 How to provide safe advice to patients

 Coeliac disease is often thought of as an invisible disease, yet it is considered to be one of the most common lifelong diseases worldwide.
 In coeliac disease, the immune system attacks itself, causing an abnormal reaction to gluten.
 If consumed, villi - small cells which line the bowel - can become inflamed, causing a raft of effects.
 This session reveals:

 What are signs of possible coeliac disease?

 How does coeliac disease affect the whole body, not just the bowel?

-It should be no surprise that nutrition plays an integral part in living well with bowel diseases.
+It should be no surprise that nutrition plays an integral part in living well with gastrointestinal symptoms.
 Good nutrition assists with the management of symptoms and prevention of complications such as weight loss, flare ups, nutritional deficiencies and malnutrition.
-This practical, informative session will update you on relevant nutritional approaches to a range of chronic bowel conditions.
-It will look at what happens in the hospital and as a person transitions to going home.
-A strong focus will be on providing correct education.
-Includes:
+This practical, informative session will update you on relevant nutritional approaches to a range of conditions that cause gastrointestinal symptoms.

 3:00 Afternoon Tea